SadracSantacruz/final_project_LIGN167/README.md

 ```bash
 node server.js
 ```
 This starts the backend server.
-Ensure the Python path in the `server.js` file is correctly set for your environment (e.g., `/Users/sadrac/miniforge3/bin/python`).
+Ensure the Python path in the `server.js` file is correctly set for your environment.

 #### Terminal 2:
 ```bash